limikael/minixapi/README.md

 ## Usage as a library

-In order to embed MiniXapi in another web application, it is possible to use it as a library.
+In order to embed MiniXapi into a web application, it is possible to use it as a library.
 There are two functions exposed for this purpose, `getStatements` and `putStatement`.
-The setup, e.g. specifying the database connection, is done in the same way as when we use it as a RESTful endpoint.
+The setup, e.g. specifying the database connection, is done in the same way as when MiniXapi is used as a RESTful endpoint.

 The function `putStatement` is used to put a statement into the learning record store.
 The statement is represented by a PHP array.
 Even though the statement is an array, rather than JSON as is used by the xAPI standard, all fields used in the standard can be used in the array.